jaroo207/jaroo207.github.io/index.md

 description: For MSBA
 ---

-This is content for the gitbut assignment
+This is content for the github assignment

 - [S&P 500 Growth] (/timeseries/index.md)